johnwcowan/r7rs-work/StructuresCowan.md

 ## Issues

  1. How do we represent C unions in the schema?
+Use (union schema ...) which raises a non-continuable exception to ask the caller what to do.

+ 2. (trap obj schema) raises another non-continuable exception used to carry information in obj from one field to another, primarily for a field that determines the correct value of a union.

 ## Procedures